aattwwss/telegram-expense-bot/README.md

 - [ ] Fix image deployed on github container repository not being reached by telegram server

 # Optimisation
-- [ ] Store message context in some sort of cache to allow invalidation by time
+- [ ] Don't return cancel button when next and prev button is not returned. (for transaction list)

 # Misc
 - [x] Consolidate SQL to the latest schema